lhypds/vscode-window-color-rotator/README.md

 You can use colors configuration (`colors.json`) to customize the colors.

 Location
-The color configuration file is in the extension's global storage.
+The color configuration file is in the extension's global storage:
 `~/Library/Application Support/Code/User/globalStorage/gcc3.vscode-color-rotator/colors.json`.

 It stores the colors and the project paths, one color can be associated with multiple projects.
 Color example:
 ```json
 {
     "colorName": "pink",